Application-consistent VM Backup and Replication

-When you back up a VM that runs an application or a database, such as Microsoft Exchange, Active Directory, SQL Server and others, it is critical to ensure that the data inside those application and database backups is consistent.
-This is important because portions of data can be kept in memory and some transactions may be incomplete at a time of a backup.
-If no steps are done to flush memory and I/O operations, such a backup would be crash-consistent, that is, an equivalent of pulling the server plug and then powering it back on.
-Of course, most modern applications and databases provide ways to recover from such a state but in most cases, you would still need to do some manual restore operations and could still run a risk of losing data.
+When you back up a VM that runs Microsoft Exchange, Active Directory, SQL Server or any other application/database, it is critical to ensure that the data inside those application and database backups is consistent.
+This is important because portions of data are kept in memory and some transactions may be incomplete when the VM backup is made.
+If no actions are taken to flush memory and I/O operations, such backups would be crash-consistent, that is, an equivalent of pulling the server plug and then powering it back on.
+Of course, most modern applications and databases provide ways to recover from such a state, but in most cases you’d still need to waste time on manual restore operations and run a risk of losing data.

 To ensure that your application and database data is consistent, NAKIVO Backup & Replication provides the application awareness feature.
 To perform consistent backups and replicas of Windows-based VMware and Hyper-V VMs, NAKIVO Backup & Replication relies on the Microsoft Volume Shadow Copy (VSS) service running inside VMs.
 What if your application is not VSS-aware or runs on Linux?
 NAKIVO Backup & Replication provides the ability to run custom pre-freeze and post-thaw scripts to enable application-consistent VM backup and replication.
 A pre-freeze script is executed before a snapshot of a VM is taken, and post-thaw script is executed after the snapshot has been taken.

 With the application-awareness feature is turned on, your backups and replicas will contain consistent application and database data, without performing any extra configuration steps.
 As a result, you can not only instantly recover VMs, but also instantly Microsoft Exchange objects (such as emails), and recover Active Directory (such as users), directly from a compressed and deduplicated backup repository